janvc/utility-scripts/README.md

 # utility-scripts
 a bunch of scripts that i have come to write during my work in the theoretical chemistry business

+In the FCClasses output, the mode analysis block begins with
+    "ASSIGNMENTS AND ANALYSIS OF X WITH RESPECT TO Y"

 use fccanalyse to extract the strongest vibronic transitions from an already existing output file: